Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation

 The minimal nuclear force employed here comprises both two- and three-body interactions supplemented by a spin-orbit coupling term.
 The Hamiltonian is defined on a $L^3$ cubic lattice with integer coordinates $\bm{n}=(n_x, n_y, n_z)$,

 where the summation spans all lattice sites and the colons mean the normal ordering.
 Here $\Psi(\bm{n})$ and $\Psi^\dagger(\bm{n})$ denote annihilation and creation operators, $M=938.92$~MeV is the nucleon mass, $\nabla^2$ is the Laplace operator implemented via fast Fourier transform (FFT), and $C_2$, $C_3$, $C_{s}$ are coupling constants.
-We fix the lattice spacing to $a=1.32$~fm throughout and use symbols with overline to denote smeared quantities,
+We fix the lattice spacing to $a=1.32$~fm and use natural units $\hbar = c = 1$ throughout.
+We use symbols with overline to denote smeared quantities,

 with $s_{\rm L}$ a real number controlling local smearing.
 The densities $\rho$ and $\rho_s$ are defined as

 where $\epsilon_{ijk}$ is the Levi-Civita symbol, $\nabla$ represents the spatial gradients implemented with the FFT, and $\sigma_k$ is the spin Pauli matrices.
 The smeared operators $\overline{\Psi}$ and $\overline{\Psi}^\dagger$ are defined as,